EPW80/Automated-Trading-System/readme.md

 - The fetchData.js script downloads historical data for SOXL and SOXS from Yahoo Finance and saves it in JSON format.

-- Run the following command in the terminal:
+- Run the following command in the terminal to fetch the data:

 `sudo node fetchData.js`